 The Canonical link in a page's header lets the search engines know where the original page resides.
-Originally conceived for situations where articles were duplicated they would reference the original.
-Google tends to choose the oldest version of a page that it can find (but not the only method it uses) and any other pages with the same or very similar content are considered duplicates and will not do a well on the Search Engine Results Pages - SERPs and we want our pages to do well there for the traffic.
+Google tends to choose the oldest version of a page that it can find and any other pages with the same or very similar content are considered duplicates.

 Canonicals can trip up your sites SEO